 * The alternate low water route adds $5 per boat to rate above.

-CASH DISCOUNTED PRICES ARE LISTED - ADD 3.75% for CREDIT
+CASH DISCOUNTED PRICES ARE LISTED - ADD 3.0% for CREDIT PAYMENTS

 CANOES - Caddo Gap Route 5.25 or higher water level.

-prices include life jackets, paddles, the standard 7-8 mile shuttle, and tax!
+prices already include life jackets, paddles, the standard 7-8 mile shuttle, and tax!

 CANOES - 2nd Day Rental

-$35 per canoe on 2nd day for floaters who paddle two days with us. +$5 for Low Water Route
+$35 per canoe on 2nd day for floaters who paddle two days with us when paid together with the first day.

 This is our most popular float by far!
 It is 7.5 miles and takes approximately 4-5 hours.
 Most convenient route.